Qihoo360/zeppelin/README.md

 [![Build Status](https://travis-ci.org/Qihoo360/zeppelin.svg?branch=master)](https://travis-ci.org/Qihoo360/zeppelin)

 Zeppelin is developed and maintained by Qihoo PikaLab and DBA Team, inspired by [Pika](https://github.com/Qihoo360/pika) and [Ceph](https://github.com/ceph/ceph).
-It's a Distributed Key-Value Platform which aim to providing excellent performance, reliability, and scalability.
+It's a Distributed Key-Value Platform which aims to provide excellent performance, reliability, and scalability.
 And based on Zeppelin, we could easily build other services like Table Store, S3 or Redis.

 #### **Feature**

 - **Excellent Performance**
-- **Horizontal Scalability**：a reliable key-value storage service that can scales to many thousands of devices by leveraging the intelligence present in individual storage node.
+- **Horizontal Scalability**：a reliable key-value storage service that can scale to many thousands of devices by leveraging the intelligence present in individual storage node.
 - **Support upper Protocol**

 #### **Build Zeppelin**

-Zeppelin based  on some other basic libraries, such as [slash](https://github.com/PikaLabs/slash), [pink](https://github.com/PikaLabs/pink), [floyd](https://github.com/PikaLabs/floyd) and [rocksdb](https://github.com/facebook/rocksdb), so you need to download them first as bellow:
+Zeppelin is based on some other basic libraries, such as [slash](https://github.com/PikaLabs/slash), [pink](https://github.com/PikaLabs/pink), [floyd](https://github.com/PikaLabs/floyd) and [rocksdb](https://github.com/facebook/rocksdb), so you need to download them first as bellow:

 > git submodule init
 >